 Recipe Tips: Simmer cooked kidney beans, onions, green peppers, cumin seed, and garlic in broth for a Middle Eastern-style soup; toss kidney beans with green beans, chickpeas, minced scallions, and a red-wine vinaigrette; make a fast chili with cooked kidney beans, ground bison, onions, and canned chipotle peppers.

-Recipe Tips: Toss cooked crab with cherry tomatoes, avocado, arugula, minced basil, and a creamy vinaigrette; purée avocado, broth, and lime juice, chill, and top with cooked crab; sauté crab meat with leeks, garlic, and red pepper flakes, toss with angel hair pasta and olive oil, and top with minced parsley.
+Recipe Tips: Toss cooked crab with cherry tomatoes, avocado, arugula, minced basil, and a creamy vinaigrette; purée avocado, broth, and lime juice, chill, and top with cooked crab; sauté crab meat with leeks, garlic, and red pepper flakes and top with minced parsley.

 Written by Lisa Turner for Better Nutrition and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.